khetho/adventistcommons.org/README.md

   - Please donate through our [Patreon account](http://patreon.com/adventistcommons).
 If you would like to donate through Paypal, check, or wire transfer, please contact us through our [feedback form](https://adventistcommons.org/feedback.
 - How are my donations used?
   - If you donate towards a specific project on [AdventistCommons.org](http://www.adventistcommons.org), your donations will be strictly used for this purpose only.
 If you give a general donation, it will be used for the development of tracts, booklets, or other resources available on the website.
 We also use donations to maintain our website and develop new features.
-- Are donations tax-deductible?
-  - All donations are processed through the Middle East and North Africa Union.
-Donations are tax deductable if sent to the Middle East and North Africa Union through the General Conference.
-Funds should be marked for "MENA Publishing – Adventist Commons".

 **General**